Pereira-Romeo/my_printf/README.md

 > [!IMPORTANT]
 > This my_printf will be available in [my_lib](https://github.com/Pereira-Romeo/My_lib). \
-Since it depends heavily on my library it would be annoying to have to keep outside the library like it is in this repo.
+Since it depends heavily on my library it would be annoying to have to keep it outside the library like it is in this repo.

 > [!CAUTION]
 > It isn't yet in my_lib since it doesn't handle as many conversion as the old version just yet, even tho is handles the current ones much better than the old one.